dgaylo/declan-gaylo-www/content/posts/hiking4Ks.md

 Title: Hiking New Hampshire's 4,000 Footers
 Date: 2022-09-17 11:59
 slug: hiking4ks
-description: There are 48 mountains in New Hampshire's White mountains over 4,000 feet.
-On this page I track my progress through hiking all of them.
+description: There are 48 mountains in New Hampshire's White Mountains over 4,000 feet.
+On this page I track my progress hiking all of them.
 graphic: images/hiking4Ks.jpg

 I've been slowly working on hiking all of <a href="http://4000footers.com/nh.shtml" target="_blank">New Hampshire's 48 mountains over 4,000 feet</a>.
 Here's my current progress: